osmant2/encode-club/week2/readme.md

 ## Deployment and process:
 Script implemented in local environment for homework.
 Deployment and other interactions on a public testnet, left for members' to study individually at their convenient times.

-A scenario is implemented for demonstrating for "Ballot.sol" smart contract's functions, which are giving voting rights, casting votes, delegating votes and querying results.
+A scenario is created for demonstrating for the "Ballot.sol" smart contract's functions, which are giving voting rights, casting votes, delegating votes and querying results.
 The scenario works in the following order:

 - Getting and displaying general information about the smart contract.
 - Trying to give a vote as a Normal Voter without having voting rights.